-- $^$ Suitable resolution is 1024 $\times$ 768 dots (XGA), and the displayable resolution is S-XGA (1280 $\times$ 1024 dots). - Note that input of a resolution that exceeds the displayable resolution will cease to be projected and should this be the case, you will need to change the resolution to a displayable resolution at the computer side.
-Check with "Table of Supported Frequencies" on Page E-70. - \ The setting method of the personal computer will differ depending on the personal computer that you are using.
+- Suitable resolution is 1024×768 pixels (XGA), and the displayable resolution is 1280×1024 pixels (SXGA). - Note that input of a resolution that exceeds the displayable resolution will cease to be projected and should this be the case, you will need to change the resolution to a displayable resolution at the computer side.
+Check with "Table of Supported Frequencies" on Page E-70. - The setting method of the personal computer will differ depending on the personal computer that you are using.
 For information, read the instruction manual for your personal computer, read the on-line help, or contact the manufacturer of your personal computer.